 Online Services Directory

 Search for NDSS Access Points and doctors, endocrinologists, Credentialled Diabetes Educators, dietitians and other health professionals in your area.

-If you are a medical practitioner or allied health professional who specialises in the management of diabetes and would like to be included on the NDSS Online Services Directory please click here for registration.
+If you are a medical practitioner or allied health professional who specialises in the management of diabetes, you can register to be included on the NDSS Online Services Directory.